 The welfare of our pigs comes top of everything we do.
-All the pigs used for our pork are born and spend their whole lives on our farm, so you can be sure of exactly where your food is coming from and that they have been well looked after.
+All the pigs that produce our pork are born and spend their whole lives on our farm, so you can be sure of exactly where your food is coming from and that they have been well looked after.
 We never buy in pigs to top up the meat on offer, we sell only what we have bred and reared ourselves

 Our pigs spend most of their lives outside doing what they’re born to do…rooting in the mud!
 Sows are brought inside to a cosy place to give birth, this is so we can keep a careful eye on the new-borns and keep them warm with a heat lamp.
 All pigs are bought inside on straw beds if the weather gets really bad in the middle of winter, sometimes it just gets too miserable for them and for us!